 Take a look at some of the techniques of rainwater harvesting for yourself.

-- If you prefer you can create your own barrels for rainwater harvesting.
-Just a few components like Catchment area, conveyance system, first rain separator, filter unit, storage, delivery system, usage, recharge and supplies are needed to create your own barrel.
+If you prefer you can create your own barrels for rainwater harvesting.
+Just a few components like the Catchment area, conveyance system, first rain separator, filter unit, storage, delivery system, usage, recharge, and supplies are needed to create your own barrel.